10 Things Your Pastor Won't Tell You

 4. Being a Pastor can be a lonely position.

 Due to the nature of their work, Pastors' social, emotional, and spiritual worlds are very intertwined.
 It can be difficult to find someone to relate to outside of church who understands a Pastor’s life, and it can also be really hard to be close friends with people inside the church.
 There are many things a Pastor can’t talk about or share with others because of confidentiality.
 There is also sometimes difficulty being a both a Pastor and a friend to staff or elders.
 For example, in a moral dilemma, you might want the “friend” side to sympathize with you in the situation, but you’d need the “Pastor” side to be able to take wise action.
+We often see Lead Pastors connecting through a community of other Lead Pastors in groups like our Lead Pastor Coaching Network.

 5. I am often judged or criticized.